opencog/docker/opencog/lang-mst/README.md

 It will start the docker container, move datasets into place, perform the processing, and halt the container when done.

+It expects the following:
+* A directory `data/mpg_parse.rdb` containing the pairs dataset.
+Get this by copying `../lang-pairs/data/word_pairs.rdb` from the previous pair-counting container.

+* A directory `text/pair-counted` containing the text corpus to process.
+  Get this by copying `../lang-pairs/text` into the current directory.

+Upon successful completion, it updates both the `text` and the `data` directories.
+The resulting `data/mpg_parse.rdb` will contain the MST disjuncts and marginals.

 It assumes that everything has been correctly configured.
 If it crashes, hangs, or if you're just antsy and need to see what's going on inside the container, just run